philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to let your own faculty/school know that you exist
 * How to do a radio/press interview (thanks Dr. Katy Turner/@katymeturner!)
 * How to run a press conference
+* How to come up with a short and succinct summary for your research (elevator pitch) (thanks Dr. Sebastian Kahl/@glialfire!)

 # Self-care